Moon Knight (miniseries): Costumes

 For Mr. Knight, Kasperlik created a three-piece suit based on his design in the comics, with various homages to Khonshu in the design.
 She added designed sneakers to modernize the look.
 The buttons on his waistcoat feature Khonshu's symbols.
 She also wanted to pick a fabric that would not be flat white, would have a texture, and would not get "blown out" during nighttime filming and look like "a white marshmallow running across the screen", choosing a white-on-white textured fabric with a silver lame in it.
 The logic behind the designs of the Moon Knight and Mr. Knight suits was inspired by who each identity was, what they love, and their imagination.
 With Grant "completely away from the superhero world", he summons a costume that resembles a suit as Mr. Knight.
 Both the Moon Knight and Mr. Knight suits contained Khonshu's symbol.

 Khonshu, Taweret, and Ammit's costumes were made for each character, despite each being CGI characters.
 To create Khonshu's costume, Kasperlik read previous comics and researched various types of fabrics and how she could make it tattered.
 She used six different types of fabrics that were all hand-sewn and stretched so the actor could wear it comfortably.
 A custom leather collar and leather strips were added over the chest area to emphasize his symbol, while a belt, which was sculpted and molded, also goes around his waist.
 The practical costume pieces for Taweret consisted of a scarab, breastplate, gold bracelets, "several layers of feathers that plumed out", and hieroglyphs carved into various elements, with Salib calling Taweret "a very fashionable goddess".
 Salib also wore platform shoes to mimic hippo feet as well as a motion capture pole to aid in the extra height of the character.
 Given Taweret is the goddess of childbirth and fertility, her headpiece features the birthing dance and prayer of ancient Egypt, which was a replica of a piece of Egyptian artwork.
 Much of her costume was constructed by in-house leather works and metalsmiths.
 Both Khonshu and Taweret had their prayers and oaths incorporated into the various symbolisms on their costumes.

 Titles

 The series' main-on-end title sequence was designed by Perception.
-The company sought inspiration from ancient Egyptian artifacts at the Metropolitan Museum of Art, working with Curtis in crafting a sequence which focused on the series' dark and mysterious tone.
+The company sought inspiration from ancient Egyptian artifacts at the Metropolitan Museum of Art, working with Curtis in crafting a sequence that focused on the series' dark and mysterious tone.
 Reflections serve as recurring imagery in the sequence, and Perception also included several Easter eggs referencing certain elements of the series.
 Each episode's end credits feature a new phase of the moon, starting with a crescent moon in the first episode.